 National Comorbidity Guidelines Training

-This face-to-face training program was developed as an accompaniment to the Comorbidity Guidelines and online training program, and can be delivered in person or online (pending COVID-19 restrictions).
+This face-to-face training program was developed as an accompaniment to the Comorbidity Guidelines and online training program, and can be delivered in person or online.
 Together, these resources aim to provide alcohol and other drug (AOD) workers with up-to-date, evidence-based information on the management of comorbid mental health conditions in AOD treatment settings.
 They are based on the best available evidence and were developed in collaboration with clinicians, researchers, consumers and carers from across Australia.

 The intended outcomes from the face-to-face training are: